Keeping Your Pup Calm and Safe from Fireworks This 4th of July

 A well-exercised dog is a more relaxed dog.
 Giving your dog plenty of physical activity earlier in the day can help reduce their nervous energy and ease their stress once the fireworks start.

-Here are a few ideas to tire them out in a healthy, constructive way:
+Here are ways to tire them out in a healthy, constructive way:

 Go for a Nice, Long Walk: Take your dog on a walk or a short hike in a nearby park.
 Let them explore, sniff, and enjoy their surroundings.
 This is a great way to release energy.